rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 - ValidatingAdmissionWebhook

-We can configure these webhooks to point to a server that are hosted within the kubernetes cluster or outside it
+We can configure these webhooks to point to a server that are hosted within the kubernetes cluster or outside it.
+Our server will have our own Admission webhook service running with our code and logic.